VDA5050/VDA5050/VDA5050_EN.md

 - Send an order, where the first node is the last traversed node of the previous order but set the deviation range so large that the AGV is within this range.
 Thus, the AGV shall realize that this node shall be counted as traversed and accept the order.

-#### 6.6.3.2 Receiving a cancelOrder action when AGV has no order
+#### 6.6.3.2 Receiving a cancelOrder action when AGV is in idle state

-If the AGV receives a `cancelOrder` action but, the AGV currently has no order, or the previous order was canceled, the `cancelOrder` action shall be reported as 'FAILED'.
+If the AGV receives a `cancelOrder` action but the AGV is currently in idle state, or the previous order was canceled, the `cancelOrder` action shall be reported as 'FAILED'.

 The AGV shall report a "noOrderToCancel" error with the `errorLevel` set to 'WARNING'.
 The `actionId` of the `instantAction` shall be passed as an `errorReference`.